tuplejump/calliope/start-with-sql.md

 ##Create the Calliope SQL Context

-Currently, due certain limitations in SparkSQL implementation we cannot provide the Cassandra support directly on SQLContext, so we provide a custom SQLContext (CassandraAwareSQLContext) extending SparkSQL's SQLContext.
+Currently, due to certain limitations in SparkSQL implementation we cannot provide the Cassandra support directly on SQLContext, so we provide a custom SQLContext (CassandraAwareSQLContext) extending SparkSQL's SQLContext.
 Creating a CassandraAwareSQLContext is, no surprise, same as creating a SQLContext.

 ```scala